riandy-dimas/json-proto-stringify/README.md

 ### 0.0.2

-- Fix: showing error when failed to parse text
+- Fix: show error when failed to parse text
-- Fix: skip parsing when failed instead of replacing a blank object
+- Fix: skip parsing when failed instead of replacing the text with blank object

 ---